-The result of this case was the signal for the officials of the Duchy to try to prove that the Town's claim to the Hocktide Court, the Market, the Fishery and the pasturage were encroachments upon the rights of the Crown.
+The result of this case was the signal for the officials of the Duchy to try to prove that the Town's claim to the Hocktide Court, the market, the fishery and the pasturage were encroachments upon the rights of the Crown.

 Once it was evident that Hungerford was not a corporation, then other liberties and privileges looked less secure.
 The Duchy of Lancaster officials attempted to regain control of the fishery, or at least to get some payment for it – and prevent the apparent 'poaching'.

-The residents of Hungerford, having enjoyed the profits of markets and fairs, and free fishing for generations, were not going to give up the benefit lightly.
+The residents of Hungerford, having enjoyed the profits of markets and fairs, and free fishing for generations, were not going to give up the benefits lightly.
 A 'battle royal' commenced!
 For the next 40 years or so, a succession of legal wrangles, inquiries, and surveys was carried out.

 The story continues in "The James I Grant (1612) and the Feoffment, 1617".